tempestai-dev/tempest/README.md

 </h2>

 <p align="center">
-  Run Claude Code, Aider, OpenCode, Copilot CLI, and more in parallel — each isolated in its own git worktree and branch.
+  Run Claude Code, Aider, OpenCode, Copilot CLI, and more in parallel.
+Each isolated in its own git worktree and branch.
 Zero merge conflicts, live status, built-in diff and PR.
 </p>

 <p align="center">